 Jie Pai Gunshu

 With 1.67 million followers on Sina Weibo, “Jie Pai Gunshu” (“街拍滚叔” literally means “street photography gets lost brother”) is one of the country’s most locally well-known street photographers.
 Shooting clean contemporary styles that range from elegant, cute to youth, the Hangzhou-based photographer provides a commercial look at what’s locally considered polished and stylish.
-Having established himself as a successful creative, Jie Pai Gunshu also travels to international fashion events such as Pitti Uomo to provide globally content locally curated for his Chinese followers.
+Having established himself as a successful creative, Jie Pai Gunshu also travels to international fashion events such as Pitti Uomo to provide global content locally curated for his Chinese followers.

 With Chinese photographers openly embracing an international mindset while maintaining their own cultural perspective, today’s new wave of photographers is steadily making a name for themselves that is just as relevant, if not more, beyond its own borders.
 Transcending geographic locations, their work is bridging the gap to engage and intrigue local and overseas audiences alike.